Community Programs and Special Initiatives

 ASCC is part of a network of organizations that provide lifesaving services to the most vulnerable in our communities.
 Community partners refer clients to us and in return, we connect ASCC clients with partner organizations to meet their needs beyond what we provide.

-Our referral partners include: A-B Tech, ABCCM, Care Partners, C3356, DSS, Planned Parenthood, Helpmate, MAHEC, Mission Hospital, Family Preservation, Dale Fell Center, Pisgah Legal Services, WNCCHS, 211, Our VOICE, RHA, Vaya Health (formerly Smoky Mountain Center), mobile crisis, local law enforcement, private therapists, medical providers, and recovery programs.
+Our referral partners include: A-B Tech, ABCCM, Care Partners, C3356, DSS, Planned Parenthood, Helpmate, MAHEC, Mission Hospital, Family Preservation, Dale Fell Center, Pisgah Legal Services, WNCCHS, 211, Our VOICE, RHA, Vaya Health, Mobile Crisis, local law enforcement, private therapists, medical providers, and recovery programs.